From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 This is the conductor metaphor from Workato: "AI agent orchestration coordinates across multiple AI agents so they can collaborate and carry out complex tasks.
 Without a conductor, you don't get beautiful music -- you get noise."

-Without a conductor, twelve leashes tangle.
+Without a conductor, parallel agents tangle.
 With one, they pull in formation.

 Work Queue & Merge Queue: Task Orchestration